Hall 6 of the FCCS EPM Cloud Study Tour

 The consolidation re-run requirement and the locked period trap

-Posting any journal — Standard or Enterprise — to an entity that is currently at Consolidated (status 2) immediately moves that entity back to Impacted (status 6).
+Posting any Consolidation Journal to an entity that is currently at OK (Consolidated) immediately moves that entity back to Impacted.
 The system has detected that the data has changed since the last consolidation run.
 The consolidated figures stored at the parent level no longer reflect the posted journal.

 📒